lxc/incus/doc/howto/incus_alias.md

-Note that when you now run `incus delete mycontainer` to delete an instance called `myinstance`, the Incus command-line client will replace `incus delete` with `incus delete --interactive` and will execute `incus delete --interactive myinstance`.
+Note that when you now run `incus delete mycontainer` to delete an instance called `myinstance`, the Incus command-line client will replace `incus delete` with `incus delete --interactive` and will instead execute `incus delete --interactive myinstance`.

 When a command alias has the same name as an Incus command, the command alias will mask the Incus command.

 You would need to remove first the command alias if you want to run verbatim the Incus command of the same name.
-In addition, when we use a command alias with parameters (in this case, the name of the container), the Incus command-line client will place those parameters at the end of the aliased command unless they are manually placed elsewhere through the `@ARGS@` string.
+In addition, when you use a command alias with parameters (in this case, the name of the container), the Incus command-line client will place those parameters at the end of the aliased command unless they are manually placed elsewhere through the `@ARGS@` string.

-Finally, the command in the command alias has to be enclosed in quotes.
+Finally, the command in the command alias should be enclosed in quotes.

 ## How to list all command aliases